Define Private Link Service and private endpoint

 Private Endpoint properties

 • The Private Link resource to connect using resource ID or alias, from the list of available types.
-A unique network identifier will be generated for all traffic sent to this resource.
+A unique network identifier is generated for all traffic sent to this resource.

 • The subresource to connect.
 Each Private Link resource type has different options to select based on preference.

 • An automatic or manual connection approval method.
-Based on Azure role-based access control (Azure RBAC) permissions, your Private Endpoint can be approved automatically.
-If you try to connect to a Private Link resource without Azure RBAC, use the manual method to allow the owner of the resource to approve the connection.
+Based on Azure role-based access control (RBAC) permissions, your Private Endpoint can be approved automatically.
+For the manual method, the owner of the resource approves the connection.

-• Connection status, A read-only property that specifies if the Private Endpoint is active.
-Only Private Endpoints in an approved state can be used to send traffic.
+• Only Private Endpoints in an approved state can be used to send traffic.

-• When creating a Private Endpoint, a read-only network interface is also created for the lifecycle of the resource.
+• Private Endpoint has a read-only network interface for the lifecycle of the resource.
 The interface is assigned dynamically private IP addresses from the subnet that maps to the Private Link resource.
 The value of the private IP address remains unchanged for the entire lifecycle of the Private Endpoint.

 • The Private Endpoint must be deployed in the same region and subscription as the virtual network.